COVID19StatePolicy/SocialDistancing/README.md

 ## Organization
 **data** : .csv files of current and archived datasets.
 **codebooks** :  detailed information on policies tracked and variables in each dataset.
-To date, policies tracked in terms of their issuance, enactment, expansion, easin, and ending include:
+To date, policies tracked in terms of their issuance, enactment, expansion, easing, and ending include:
   - Emergency declarations
   - Gathering restrictions and recommendations
   - School closures